 Two options are available: Auto or Manual.
-The default setting is Auto allows you to adjust the AGP driving force.
+The default setting of Auto allows you to adjust the AGP driving force.
 Choosing Manual to key in an AGP Driving Value is described within the next section.
 It is recommended this field be set at Auto in order to avoid any errors in your system.

-- AGP Driving Value:
+AGP Driving Value:

 This item allows you to adjust the AGP driving force.
 You can key in the HEX number into this section.
-The minimum number is 00, and maximum number is FF.
-The default setting is DA.
+The minimum number is 0000, and maximum number is 00FF.